The Coalition

 David Tucker Whitaker

-David is a community builder, creator, evangelist, and a relentless advocate for male empowerment.
+David Tucker Whitaker is a community builder, creator, evangelist, and a relentless advocate for male empowerment.
 As the founder of The Standard, he is on a mission to help men grow stronger — spiritually, mentally, emotionally, and physically.

 Each week, David leads The Huddle, a raw and real gathering where men share their victories, setbacks, and spiritual insights without judgment.
 Known for his wisdom, warmth, and ability to hold space with authority and compassion, David doesn't just teach — he models what it means to be a man under God’s authority.